4 July 2026

 This is No Longer a Technological Niche

 If anyone assumes that “chatbots” are still a toy for students and the tech industry, the data quickly cools that view.
-According to a Gemius/PBI report, in June 2025, over 9.3 million real users in Poland were using ChatGPT.
+According to the Gemius/PBI report, in June 2025, over 9.3 million real users in Poland were using ChatGPT.
 This represented 31.4% of internet users and 28.6% of the population aged 7–75.
 The report also indicated that among ChatGPT users, there is an overrepresentation of individuals under 35, with the average usage time in the 25–34 age group being 2 hours and 42 minutes in June. source: Gemius/PBI

 On a European scale, Eurostat reported that in 2025, 32.7% of EU residents aged 16–74 were using generative AI tools.
 In the 16–24 age group, this percentage was already 63.8%. source: Eurostat